kyewei/dr-racket-script/README.md

 dr-racket-script
 ================

-This is a minimal browser Racket/PLT-Scheme interpreter written in JavaScript.
+This is a minimal browser-based Racket/PLT-Scheme interpreter written in JavaScript.
+Racket is a language based in the Lisp/Scheme family of languages.
 I wrote this to augment my understanding of the language and also to see how far I could take an ambitious project like this.
 In its current state, it does not fully support all native types (Symbol, Number, String, Character, Boolean, etc) yet.
-Most list operations and higher order list processing functions are implemented however.
+Most list operations and higher order list processing functions are implemented however, since I found Racket's list processing functionalities the biggest difference compared to other traditional imperative programming languages.
 The web page where the interpreter resides, specifically the evaluation textbox, also auto-indents on every Enter-key press.

 Try it out [here](http://kyewei.github.io/dr-racket-script/)

-###Implementation
+###Implementation Details
 In order to create this, I had to use design patterns often found in functional programming.
 User entered code is first tokenized, removing comments and normalizing brackets.
 The project implements a recursive code parser that breaks code into blocks.